ExpediaGroup/apiary-extensions/apiary-metastore-metrics/README.md

 The metrics reporter is an optional Apiary component which, if enabled, will push metastore metrics to cloudwatch.

 ## Installation
-The reporter can be activated by placing its jar file on the Hive metastore classpath and configuring Hive accordingly.
+The metrics reporter can be activated by placing its jar file on the Hive metastore classpath and configuring Hive accordingly.
 For Apiary this is done in [apiary-metastore-docker](https://github.com/ExpediaInc/apiary-metastore-docker).

 ## Configuration
-The cloudwatch reporter can be configured by setting the following System Environment variables:
+The metrics reporter can be configured by setting the following System Environment variables:

 |Environment Variable|Required|Description|
 |----|----|----|